-is a finitely generated bigraded $\mathscr{S}=\mathscr{R}(I)[t_1,\ldots,t_c]$-module. \end{theorem} We first prove the main result of this article for a ring $A$ which is of the form $Q/({\bf f})$, where $Q$ is a regular local ring and ${\bf f}=f_1,\ldots,f_c$ is a $Q$-regular sequence.
-Then we deduce the main result for a local complete intersection ring with the help of the following lemma: \begin{lemma} {\rm (\cite[5.6.(b)]{Pu13})} Let $(A,\mathfrak{m})$ be a Noetherian local ring and $\widehat{A}$ the completion of $A$ with respect to $\mathfrak{m}$.
-Let $D$ be an $A$-module.
-Then
+We first prove the main results of this article for a ring $A$ which is of the form $Q/({\bf f})$, where $Q$ is a regular local ring and ${\bf f} = f_1,\ldots,f_c$ is a $Q$-regular sequence.
+Then we deduce the main results for a local complete intersection ring with the help of the following well-known lemma: